lab-core/multimodal-viewer/README.md

 multimodalsim-stop-all # To stop both the server and the frontend
 ```

-## Deployment to PyPI
+## Publication to PyPI

-To deploy this project, you need to have the `build` and `twine` packages installed.
+To publish this project, you need to have the `build` and `twine` packages installed.
 You can install them with the following command:

 ```bash
 python -m pip install --upgrade build twine